DougSalt/gpg/paper/paper.md

 This is still to complicated for non-technical users.

 This is susceptible to memory sniffing attacks.
+These can be mitigated by encrypting swap, but if the key is in the clear anywhere in memory, then there is always a chance that it can be obtained.
+This will always be a weakness of any encryption system that is computerised*

+* _And why digital-rights management by way of encryption will always fail._

 # Acknowledgements
 # Bibliography